John Wheeler (musician): Career

 Following university, Wheeler returned to Nashville.
 In 1996, he set up his own recording studio in Nashville where he recorded demos for songwriters and bands as well as his own recording projects.
 In the summer of 2000, Wheeler had the idea to record an album of AC/DC songs played in a pseudo-bluegrass style.
 Singing lead and playing fiddle, mandolin and guitar, Wheeler recorded an album originally titled AC/Dixie along with local Nashville bassist Kurt Carrick, dobro player Mike Daly and guitarist Rusty Horn.
 The unexpected commercial success of this recording on local radio led to a record deal with Nashville-based Dualtone Records, who released the album nationally on April 17, 2001, and to Wheeler forming the band, Hayseed Dixie, in order to perform the project live.
-The success of the 2001 Hayseed Dixie U.S. tour and the album led to Wheeler continuing with the Hayseed Dixie project through 2018, producing 15 further Hayseed Dixie recordings which have collectively sold over 800,000 copies worldwide and to more than 1,500 live performances in 31 different countries.
-In March 2003, the band had the unique distinction of having 3 different albums in the top 15 of the bluegrass category of the US Billboard charts at the same time, Wheeler is also the songwriter for the majority of Hayseed Dixie's original songs, including the cult hits, "I'm Keeping Your Poop (In a Jar)" and "She Was Skinny When I Met Her."
+The success of the 2001 Hayseed Dixie U.S. tour and the album led to Wheeler continuing with the Hayseed Dixie project through 2018, producing 16 further Hayseed Dixie recordings which have collectively sold over 800,000 copies worldwide and to more than 1,500 live performances in 31 different countries.
+In March 2003, the band had the unique distinction of having 3 different albums in the top 15 of the bluegrass category of the US Billboard charts at the same time, Wheeler is also the songwriter for the majority of Hayseed Dixie's original songs, including the cult hits "I'm Keeping Your Poop (In a Jar)" and "She Was Skinny When I Met Her."

 Currently residing in Cambridge in the UK, Wheeler has recently appeared as a special guest on BBC Radio 2 programs, including The Chris Evans Breakfast Show and Simon Mayo Drivetime.
-He describes his current musical approach as, "acoustic-electric jazz-punk riding on the back of some old-school folk-funk."
+He describes his current musical approach as "acoustic-electric jazz-punk riding on the back of some old-school folk-funk."

-Wheeler released a single in November 2012, titled "Deeper in Debt" to coincide with the US elections.
+Wheeler released a single in November 2012, titled "Deeper in Debt".
 His first full-length solo album, Un-American Gothic, was released worldwide on February 4, 2013.
 His second solo album, Difficult #2 Album and containing all original material of a mainly satirical nature, was released on January 29, 2016.
 An EP of original Southern country-rock drinking songs, titled Daydreams About Night Things was released on January 26, 2018.
+Wheeler has also since released an album of solo piano renditions of music by Debussy and Satie, as well as an album of piano / vocal versions of AC/DC songs.